 Welcome to my site!
 I am creating this blog to help document my journey to becoming a physician through Caribbean Medical School at American University of the Caribbean.
-After all the negative stigma's against Caribbean medical programs, I hope to further clarify the questions many medical students have about International Medical Programs.
+After all the negative stigma's against Caribbean medical programs, I hope to further clarify the questions many medical students have about International Medical Programs and questions they may have about medical school.

-I am currently in the September 2021 class in my second semester located in Sint Maarten.
+I am currently in the September 2021 class in my third year of medical school.
+I have left the island of Sint Maarten and I am currently in my core rotations at BronxCare in Bronx, New York.
 I am excited to document my journey and many of the experiences I have as a Caribbean medical student at AUC.
+Please message me if you have any questions about medical school.
+Thank you for following my journey.

 As an undergraduate, I went to San Joaquin Delta College in Stockton, CA and earned my A.A. in Math, Science and Teaching.
 I then transferred to UC Davis where I graduated with my B.S. in Psychology.
 After working at Lodi Memorial Hospital as a scribe and at Urgent Care Now as a medical assistant, I knew becoming a physician was my place in the world.
 Due to my health problems, my GPA was NOT the greatest.
 So, I started a post baccalaureate program at Dominican University and moved to Chicago to start my pre-health journey.
 After 2 months in the program, I excelled tremendously.
 My professor, Dr. Hughes, informed me of my options at Caribbean medical schools.
 After completely finishing my first semester with a 4.0 in 6 graduate level courses, I started studying for the MCAT and then began applying to Caribbean medical schools.

 I received an acceptance letter from AUC's MERP program in the April 2017 class in Miramar, FL.
 Once I was accepted I started looking at so many other blogs from students in Caribbean medical programs including Benji Ho's blog Diary of a Caribbean Medical Student.
-I wanted to record my experience to help those people who are looking into Caribbean medical schools.
+I wanted to record my experience to help those people who are looking into Caribbean medical schools and curious about the process.
 Over the next several years, I hope to be as open as I can to help you picture my realistic experience as a Caribbean medical student.
-I want to post information on classes, living, expenses, and more!

 Hope it helps!